avitus80/resources/README.md

 # Resources

-A placeholder for files and images for my projects.
+A placeholder of files and images for my projects.